cbdevnet/prime-scripts/README.md

 The current discrete card power status can be seen in `/proc/acpi/bbswitch`.
 Writing `OFF` to that file turns off the power to the card.

+To see which card is being used to render, run `glxinfo | grep -i opengl` or `glxgears -info`.

 ## Problems